Skip To Content

 Challenges in MRO Management

-• Data Management: Manually searching for paper-based information often leads to delays and loss of production.
+• Data Management: Manually searching for paper records often leads to delays and disrupts production.

 • Reactive Maintenance Processes: Reactive, run-to-fail maintenance is typically more costly than proactive preventative maintenance.
-Worn parts can accelerate the breakdown of other components, adding to the repair workload and overall MRO costs.
+Worn parts can accelerate breakdowns, adding to the repair workload and overall MRO costs.

-• Inventory Control: Siloed processes such as separating parts inventory and routine maintenance operations can delay maintenance and repair activities, as crews put in work orders for spare parts and wait to receive them.
+• Inventory Control: Siloed processes, such as separate parts inventory and routine preventive maintenance operations, can delay maintenance and repair activities as crews wait for spare parts.

-• Lack of Visibility: Manual MRO processes make gathering up-to-date information more time-consuming.
-Hand-written materials can sometimes be challenging to read and may not provide helpful information.
+• Lack of Visibility: Manual MRO processes make gathering real-time information harder and more time-consuming.
+Handwritten records can be difficult to read and may lack useful insights.

-• Low Productivity: Maintenance personnel typically spend 20% of their time doing any actual repairs or predictive maintenance.
-This usually results from travel time, gathering information and tools, and awaiting instructions.
+• Low Productivity: On average, maintenance personnel spend just 20% of their time doing any actual repairs or maintenance.
+The rest is lost to travel time, gathering information and tools, and awaiting instructions.

 Best Practices in MRO Management